codepr/webcrawler-from-scratch/chapter1/crawling-logic.md

     * enqueue every found link into the channel queue
 4. goto 2

-Select makes it a little harder to follow as it introduce asynchronicity in the flow, but the low number of branches, just two, makes it simple to understand:
+The `select` makes it a little harder to follow as it introduces asynchronicity in the flow, but the low number of branches, just two, makes it simple to
-In the second branch it just start a timer everytime "nothing happens" in the main channel queue, in other word if no links are found for a determined amount of time (`crawlingTimeout`) the loop gets interrupted and the crawling for that domain ends.
+understand: In the second branch it just starts a timer everytime "nothing happens" in the main channel queue, in other word if no links are found for a determined amount of time (`crawlingTimeout`) the loop gets interrupted and the crawling for that domain ends.

 As of now however, it's difficult to unit-test, we have to find out a way to make the business logic less tied to the application and above all make it possible to forward crawling results to outside, so that external clients may use them without being tightly coupled with the crawler.
+That way it'd be possible to perform an opaque-box testing, without worrying of what's happening inside the crawling loop.

 We've just added two additional `.go` files for the `crawler` package, one for unit tests and one for source, this the current project structure so far: